cgi-uswest-chimpls/get-started/how-to-build-a-microservice.md

 Within STS, open File...Import.
 For the import wizard, select Gradle...Existing Gradle Project.
 Click Finish to begin the import.

+### How to Sync your Gradle Project with STS

+When you import your project, you may find you have a buildable project which still is marked by STS as containing errors.
+This is because Gradle does not automatically update the Eclipse classpath with its dependency jar files.

+To sync your project and eliminate the phantom "errors" you can right-click the project in Package Explorer and navigate to Gradle...Refresh Gradle Project.

 ### Build the Project

 ## How to Build a .NET Microservice